Lipschitz sub-actions for locally maximal hyperbolic sets of a $C^1$ flow: The positive Liv s ic criterion

 \begin{theorem} Let $(M,V,f)$ be a $C^1$ flow, $\Lambda$ be a locally maximal hyperbolic compact connected invariant set as in Definition \ref{Definition:LocallyHyperbolicFlow}.
 Then there exist an open neighborhood $\Omega$ of $\Lambda$ of compact closure and constants $C_\Lambda\geq0$, $\delta_\Lambda \geq0$, such that for every Lipschitz continuous $\phi : \Omega \to \mathbb{R}$, for every piecewise $C^1$ continuous path $z:[0,T] \to \Omega$

-\end{theorem} The constant $C_\Lambda$ depends only on the hyperbolicity of $\Lambda$; it has the explicit formula given by the equation \eqref{equation:ExpliciteDistortionConstant}.
-The heart of the proof of Theorem \ref{Theorem:ContinuousPositiveCriteria} consists in writing the action $\mathcal{A}_{\phi,C}(z)$ as a Birkhoff sum of weighted actions under the dynamics of a sequence of Poincar\'e return maps and apply the improved Anosov shadowing Lemma in local charts, Theorem 2.3 in \cite{SuThieullenYu2021}.
+\end{theorem} The constant $C_\Lambda$ depends only on the hyperbolicity of $\Lambda$.
+The heart of the proof of Theorem \ref{Theorem:ContinuousPositiveCriteria} consists in writing the action $\mathcal{A}_{\phi,C}(z)$ as a Birkhoff sum of penalized actions under the dynamics of a sequence of Poincar\'e return maps and apply a version of the Anosov shadowing Lemma in local charts (see \cite[Theorem 2.1]{SuThieullenYu2021}).